Willoughby Burrell, 5th Baron Gwydyr

 Willoughby Merrik Campbell Burrell, 5th Baron Gwydyr, FRGS (26 October 1841 – 14 February 1915) was a British Army officer and peer.

 Burrell was the son of Peter Robert Burrell, 4th Baron Gwydyr and Sophia Campbell.
 He had only one sibling, Hon.
 Cicely Burrell (born 1858), a half-sister, from his father's second marriage.
-On 3 April 1909, Burrell succeeded has father and became the 5th Baron Gwydyr, of Gwydyr, County Carnarvon [G.B., 1796].
+On 3 April 1909, Burrell succeeded his father and became the 5th Baron Gwydyr, of Gwydyr, County Carnarvon [G.B., 1796].

 He was a Captain in the Rifle Brigade and Honorary Colonel in the 4th Battalion, Suffolk Regiment.
 He was also a Fellow of the Royal Geographical Society.

 On 4 September 1873 at the British Embassy in Paris, he married Mary Banks, the only child of Sir John Thomas Banks who was Regius Professor of Physic at Trinity College, Dublin.
 They had three children: